semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

     cd ..
     git clone https://github.com/sblunt/orbitize.git
     cd orbitize
-    py.test
+    pytest --mode codeastro
     ```
-    You may get some warnings, but you should see 0 errors if your setup is working.
+    You may get some warnings, but you should see 0 errors and a secret code if your setup is working.

 Congratulations, you have a working Windows (read: Linux) environment!